HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 We will add more logic to the training set generator to apply Image Augmentation.

-With this pipeline in place, our images will be extracted, in batches of 32, from our hard-drive, where they're being stored and sent into our model for training.
+With this pipeline in place, our images will be extracted, in batches of 32, from our hard drive, where they're being stored and sent into our model for training.

 <br>
 <br>